Born Pink: Commercial performance

 In the United States, Born Pink debuted at number one on the Billboard 200 with 102,000 album-equivalent units, including 75,500 pure album sales, 25,000 stream-equivalent sales (resulting from 37.49 million on-demand streams), and 1,500 track-equivalent sales.
 It became the first album by a female Korean act to top the chart and the first album by a female group to do so since Danity Kane's Welcome to the Dollhouse in 2008.
 The album also debuted atop the Top Album Sales chart with 75,500 copies sold, which comprised 64,000 CD sales and 11,500 digital sales, earning the seventh-largest sales week of any album in 2022.
-Blackpink became the eighth all-female group in history to top the Billboard 200, following Diana Ross & The Supremes, The Go-Go's, Spice Girls, TLC, The Chicks, Destiny’s Child and Danity Kane.
+Blackpink became the eighth all-female group in history to top the Billboard 200, following Diana Ross & The Supremes, The Go-Go's, Spice Girls, TLC, The Chicks, Destiny's Child and Danity Kane.
 In its second week, the album descended to number four with 40,000 album-equivalent units, including 26,000 pure album sales.
 In the United Kingdom, Born Pink also became the first album by a K-pop girl group to reach number one on the UK Albums Chart.
 It marked the first time a girl group simultaneously topped the album charts in the United States and United Kingdom since Destiny's Child's Survivor in 2001.
-Born Pink also topped the charts in Canada and Portugal and reached the top ten in Australia, Netherlands, France, Germany, Lithuania, Sweden and Norway.
+Born Pink also topped the charts in Canada and Portugal and reached the top ten in Netherlands, France, Germany, Lithuania, Sweden and Norway.

+All eight tracks on the album collectively drew 371.5 million streams and sold 55,000 downloads worldwide and went on to debut in the top half of the Billboard Global 200 and the top-forty of the Global Excl.
+U.S. in the week ending September 22.
+Both "Pink Venom" and "Shut Down" peaked at number one on the Global 200 and Global Excl.
+U.S., making Born Pink the third album after Sour and Be to yield multiple Global 200 chart-toppers and the second after Be to yield multiple Global Excl.
+U.S. chart-toppers.
+According to the International Federation of the Phonographic Industry (IFPI), the album was the eighth best-selling album worldwide across all formats in 2022, marking Blackpink's first album to rank in the top ten.
+It was the seventh best-selling album worldwide in pure sales in 2022, making it Blackpink's second album to rank in the top ten after The Album (2020).